Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Dynamics

 To this end, let us write down a Hamiltonian for two pairs of electron and hole taking the diagonal bosonic environment into account.
 That is

-where $\hat{\mathbf{S}}_i$ is the spin operator for the $i$-th triplet, $J$ is the spin-spin interaction between two triplets, $D$ and $E$ denote the interaction strengths with respect to the molecular field, and the environmental part takes the same formula with those in the last two Section.
-Herein, the first line is nothing but the Merrifield model considering the dipole-dipole interaction \cite{Merri1,Merri2,Merri3}.
+where $\hat{\mathbf{S}}_i$ is the spin operator for the $i$-th triplet, $J$ is the spin-spin interaction between two triplets, $D$ and $E$ denote the interaction strengths with respect to the molecular field, and the environmental part takes the same formula with those in the last two Subsection.
+Herein, the first line is nothing but the widely-adopted Merrifield model considering the dipole-dipole interaction \cite{Merri1,Merri2,Merri3}, which initially stimulated us to consider the triplet excitons as CT fractons.
 The parameters are set as usual cases, namely $D=0.15{\rm cm}^{-1}$ and $E=0.1{\rm cm}^{-1}$.

 Different from charge degree of freedom which can off-diagonally couple to the intermolecular vibrations, the spin-related environment is merely diagonal such that the spin-environment coupling itself does not change the population on each spin state \cite{Siwei}.
 There are two parameters influencing the change of local populations: $J$ and $E$.
 As we are focusing on the dissociation of triplet pairs, the influence of $J$ is mainly considered which is sensitive to the distance between triplets as stated.
 The effect of the spin-spin interaction is the conversion of the states $|+1,-1\rangle$, $|-1,+1\rangle$ and the state $|0,0\rangle$, with $\pm 1$ and 0 being the common notations of the relevant state for the 1st and 2nd triplet in order.
 Now, let us assume the singlet state is initially conversed to the TT states $|+1,-1\rangle$ and $|-1,+1\rangle$, and they entangle with relevant environmental states.
 The quantum state can be expressed as